 BOYS & GIRLS CLUBS OF DORCHESTER: The New England Women’s Leadership Awards (NEWLA) are postponed.
-Out of an abundance of caution, we too have chosen to postpone our New England Women’s Leadership Awards, which was originally scheduled for Thursday, May 7, 2020 at the Seaport Hotel.
-Our new date is Monday, September 28, 2020 which will continue to take place at the Seaport Hotel who have been very gracious in accommodating a new date for us.
-We would like to thank our Event Chair, Nancy Friedman, members of our committee and our sponsors for their understanding as well as their continued support of the event and our Clubs.
-We look forward to the event in September when we have the opportunity to recognize, celebrate, and inspire you with stories of our honorees, showcase the talents of our members and come together as a community of love and caring.
-We hope that you, your families and all the community we serve to stay safe and well.
+The New England Women’s Leadership Awards, which was originally scheduled for May 7, 2020 at the Seaport Hotel, will now be held on Monday, September 28, 2020 at the Seaport Hotel.
 For more information about the event please click here.
-If you have any questions regarding NEWLA, please reach out to Patty Lamb, Director of Development & Communications, Boys & Girls Clubs of Dorchester, at email@example.com
+If you have any questions regarding NEWLA, please reach out to Patty Lamb, Director of Development & Communications, Boys & Girls Clubs of Dorchester, at [email protected]

 COMMONWEALTH SHAKESPEARE COMPANY: In light of current developments, we have made the difficult decision to postpone the 2020 CSC gala, scheduled for March 28, 2020.
 Like so many of our fellow arts organizations, we will comply with Governor Baker’s directive to limit large-scale events in order to keep our community safe.
 The annual CSC gala has become a signature event in Boston, bringing our lively community of artists together with loyal supporters to raise critical funds for our programs, in particular free Shakespeare on the Common.
 Please stay with us while we explore alternate dates and formats – we promise to keep you informed as plans progress.
 For those of you who have purchased 2020 CSC Gala tickets and/or tables, we ask that you remain patient while we explore our options — all tickets will be transferable to the new date.
 If we are unable to reschedule or if you cannot make the new date, we hope that you will consider converting your purchase into a gift in support of our programs.
 Rest assured: the show will go on!
 We are committed to presenting The Tempest this summer — our 25th production of free Shakespeare on the Boston Common.
 Or those who have not yet purchased tickets to the gala (and even those that have!), we hope you will consider a tax deductible donation to help fund this summer’s production and CSC’s ongoing education programs.
 You can do so here online, or by sending a check made out to Commonwealth Shakespeare Company to 101 Arch St., 8th Floor, Boston, MA 02110.